jhakeinson/todolist-react-native/README.md

 # Todo List React Native

-This is a simple todo list app built with Expo and React Native.
+This is a simple to-do list app built with Expo and React Native.

 ## Installation